HumanitarianStuff/tilehuria/README.md

 - Investigate YCbCr options more thoroughly (get compression down harder)
 - Create GUI for the glue script
   - Ideally as a QGIS plugin
-- Do something with the .timeout files (try them again at the end of the download script?
-Create another script to try to get them later?)
+- Do something with the .timeout files
+  - Try them again at the end of the download script?
+  - Create another script to try to get them later?
+  - At least make a CSV of them (maybe replace the original CSV with one containing only the timed-out MBTiles?)
 - Create web-based workflow to spin up a cloud server that does the CSV creation, downloading, type conversion/compression, and spits out a highest-zoom-level-only MBTile set for download (should reduce the amount of bandwidth required for DG tilesets by something like 5x
 - Figure out what to do about areas where there are some high-zoom tiles and not others (currently I think this may break the MBTile set if there are, for example, a few tiles at zoom 19 but other areas with only 18).